These simple swaps make for a decadent meal that won’t leave you feeling like an overstuffed turkey.

 Dishes like mashed potatoes, casseroles, and pie fillings are already flavorful, and they get some milk fat from butter.
 You’ll barely notice a difference by swapping out heavy cream for regular milk, Hurley says, but you’ll be cutting the calorie count in half.

-4. Trade Flour for Chicken Stock in Gravy
+4. Skip the Flour in Gravy

 Flour is used to thicken traditional turkey gravy, but it doesn’t add a ton of flavor, Guy says.